nolandruid/schedule-scoop/docs/tasks.md

 ### Modernize JavaScript code (2-3 hours)
 - [S] **Convert to ES6+ syntax**
   <details>
+  # Could not convert functions into arrow functions
   <summary>Details</summary>
   > **What**: Update carleton-timetables.js to use modern JavaScript features
   > **Why**: Makes code more readable and maintainable